jfalcou/spy/README.md

 interface on top of those but still live in a world where the preprocessor is king.

-SPY is a C++17 (and onward) library that gathers similar informations and provides a `constexpr` compatible interface to access those information, thus making their exploitation safe within the now widely accepted `if constexpr` language construct.
+SPY is a C++17 (and onward) library that gathers similar informations and provides a `constexpr` compatible interface to access those information, thus making their exploitation within `constexpr` context possible.

 ## Basic usage

 ## Support